-- Two side platforms (north and south); - Pick-up and drop off (PUDO); - · Secure bike parking and covered bicycle parking; - Two-storey main station building (south of tracks); - Two-storey secondary station building (north of tracks); - Landscaping and paving around the north Station building; - Pedestrian tunnel (under tracks) between the two Station buildings;
+- Two side platforms (north and south); - Pick-up and drop off (PUDO); - Secure bike parking and covered bicycle parking; - Two-storey main station building (south of tracks);

-- Widening of the existing Park Lawn rail bridge; - Maintenance and Metrolinx staff parking spaces; - Sloped walkways north and south of the rail corridor west of Park Lawn Road; - Protection for the future island platform; - · Electrification enabling work; and - Signal work.
+- Two-storey secondary station building (north of tracks); - Landscaping and paving around the north Station building; - Pedestrian tunnel (under tracks) between the two Station buildings; - Widening of the existing Park Lawn rail bridge; - Maintenance and Metrolinx staff parking spaces; - A pavilion with elevator and stairs north of the rail corridor and a sloped walkway south of the rail corridor, both west of Park Lawn Road; - Protection for the future island platform; - Electrification enabling work; and - Signal work.

-As a component of the EA, this Tree Inventory Plan (TIP) has been completed to document the existing conditions, and assess the potential impact of the new Park Lawn GO Station on the trees.
+As a component of the EA, this Tree Inventory Plan (TIP) has been completed to document the existing conditions, and assess the potential impact of the proposed Park Lawn GO Station on the trees.
 The Report focuses on and provides information on trees within the vegetation communities identified within the Study Area, while the Natural Environment Report (NER) focuses on larger natural environmental features.
 It is noted that the NER is provided under separate cover in Appendix B of the Environmental Project Report (EPR).